mirirtiqa/SpotDraftTaskBackend/README.md

 This is the backend of a PDF Management & Collaboration Application.
 The application can be accessed at [spot-draft-task-frontend.vercel.app](spot-draft-task-frontend.vercel.app)
 ---
-Frontend Repo URL: [https://github.com/mirirtiqa/SpotDraftTaskFrontend](https://github.com/mirirtiqa/SpotDraftTaskFrontend)
+Frontend Repo URL: [https://github.com/mirirtiqa/SpotDraftTaskFrontend](https://github.com/mirirtiqa/SpotDraftTaskFrontend) Documentation with API Details: SpotDraft Task API doc.pdf file in the root folder of this repo

 ## API's